Sudan (rhinoceros): Breeding

 After 1980, the northern white rhinos were wiped out in Uganda and Sudan, and 13 were left in Garamba National Park in Zaire (now Democratic Republic of the Congo).
 The Conservation Breeding Specialist Group of the IUCN met in 1986 in Dvůr Králové Zoo to discuss ways to preserve the dwindling number of northern white rhinos.
 The efforts to save the subspecies included the import of Ben (an older male from London) in 1986 and the return of Saut (a calf from the original 1975 group) from San Diego Zoo in 1998 to Dvůr Králové Zoo.
 Attempts to join the group with several southern rhinos met only with mixed success.
-Several surgeries were performed on the females and their eggs; genetic material, including Sudan's semen, were preserved.
+Several surgeries were performed on the females and their eggs; genetic material, including Sudan's semen, was preserved.

 Offspring

 Sudan fathered three calves in the Czech Republic and became the grandfather of one.
-Sudan fathered Nabire (dam: Nasima, studbook number 0351), who was born 15 November 1983, and died at Dvůr Králové Zoo July 2015.
+Sudan fathered Nabire (dam: Nasima, studbook number 0351), who was born on 15 November 1983, and died at Dvůr Králové Zoo in July 2015.
 He was also the father of Najin, who was transported to Ol Pejeta Conservancy along with him in 2009.
-Najin was born in 1989, again with the dam being Nasima.
+Najin was born in 1989, again with the birth mother being Nasima.
 Sudan also sired one other offspring besides Nabire and Najin.
 The third calf was born prematurely and died.
 Sudan was the grandfather of Fatu through his daughter Najin.
 For breeding, Sudan's studbook number was 0372.